Lightning-AI/pytorch-lightning/docs/source/multi_gpu.rst

           packages=find_packages()
           )

-Then setup your project like so:
+2. Setup your project like so:

 .. code-block:: bash